 The best thing about Priyanka Chopra is that she is not bothered by what people say to her or think of her.
 She knows how to shut up the trollers who try to criticize her for her body shape and the choice of clothes she wears.

 In an appearance on the Feel Better, Live More podcast early this year, Priyanka said, “It’s crazy, you have to take away the power from the trolls.
 Otherwise, if I started giving importance to them, I would not be able to live.
 But what I realized is that if we give so much credence to online negativity, those are people that are giving you their opinions because they could do it right now with social media being what it is.
 But it is up to us to see if their opinions matter.
 Is it going to affect your job?
 Is it going to affect your family?
 What is it affecting?
 And if it’s only affecting our pride, then why are we giving these people so much importance?”

 Priyanka Chopra is a perfect example of how to convert stones into milestones.
 Listening to your heart is more important than listening to those who don’t matter at all, she says.

 Take care of your mental health

-Body shaming, constant criticism and bullying are some examples of how one is made to think less of oneself.
-These types of behaviors slowly affect the mental health of the person, making them doubt themselves and retreating into their shells.
+Body shaming, constant criticism, and bullying are some examples of how one is made to think less of oneself.
+These types of behaviors slowly affect the mental health of the person, making them doubt themselves and retreat into their shells.

 Mental health disorders like depression and anxiety are highly treatable.
 Athena Behavioral Health offers comprehensive treatment packages for both depression and anxiety.
 We use specially developed software to assess the condition of the patient.
 After that, we customize our programs to suit the patient’s needs and requirements.
 For more information about our depression treatment programs, call our 24/7 helpline number 9289086193 or chat online with a representative today.